Save Money Using Compressed Air Flow Meters

 Where is compressed air used?

-Industrial Applications | Industries that Manufacture Compressed Air for its Systems | Process Air Applications |
+Industrial Applications Industries that Manufacture Compressed Air for their Systems Process Air Applications

 Why monitor compressed air flow?

 Compressed air requires more electricity than most industrial equipment.
-Usually, it accounts for about a third of the electrical use in an industrial environment, making compressed air a pivotal component in any manufacturer’s production process and quickly impacts its bottom line.
+Usually, it accounts for about a third of the electrical use in an industrial environment, making compressed air a pivotal component in any manufacturer’s production process and quickly impacting its bottom line.

 Compressed air is not only expensive, but it’s also usually wasted.
 In any unoptimized system where problems such as leaks, pressure drops, and excessive pressure exist, 30% of the compressed air is likely lost.

-Compressed air energy saving tips
+Compressed air energy-saving tips

 The tiniest leak in a compressor system can be undetectable, and the cost can be staggering.
 A small leak can quickly increase the manufacturer’s expense by $20,000 per year.